FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 17th July 2023.md

 more compact and consolidated growth, integrating land use and transport,

-with the use of higher densities and mixed use developments at an appropriate--- 17
+with the use of higher densities and mixed use developments at an appropriate
+---
+17

 scale on brownfield, infill, backland, state lands and underutilised sites within